 The Mummy (2017) tries to please.
 But it ends up being unfunny, messy, and way too desperate to remind.

 The Mummy (2017) Synopsis

 In Ancient Egypt, Princess Ahmanet forms a pact with the evil god Set after she is denied ascension to the throne.
 She then brutally murders her entire family.
 To punish her, Egyptian priests mummify Ahmanet alive and bury her in a tomb of mercury.
 Jump forward to modern-day Iraq, soldier of fortune Nick Morton discovers Ahmanet’s prison, and in an unthinking moment, liberates her.
-Condemned thus to be Ahmanet’s chosen, Nick is forced to work along side the mysterious organisation Prodigium to stop the revived princess.
-Through them, he learns with horror that Ahmanet intends to use him as a vessel to bring Set into the world.
+Condemned thus to be Ahmanet’s chosen, Nick is forced to work alongside the mysterious organisation Prodigium to stop the revived princess.
+Through them, he also learns with horror that Ahmanet intends to use him as a vessel to bring Set into our world.

 I’m going to focus on the better parts of The Mummy (2017), given so many negative things about it have already been posted online.

-Which means this post is going to be kinda short, since there’s really, really, very few good things to highlight …
+This means that this review is going to be kinda short, since there are really, really, very few good things to highlight …

 Let’s see.
 There’s the plane crash segment and some brief but reasonable effects.
 There’s also Universal’s very marked effort to recreate the ambience of their past gems; creepy crypts, things popping out of the water, the likes of.
 For those of us who remember watching these in classic horror movies, there’s a vague sense of nostalgia.

 Next, there’s French-Algerian actress Sofia Boutella.
 She does a reasonable job with the antagonist, alternating between vulnerable, sultry, and mysterious.
 Her performance probably would have resonated much more, though, had her character been less ambiguous.